 - They did not perform any criminal background checks on the Estrellas transient workers

 A routine background check would have quickly revealed that Mejia-Maya had a history of arrests for violent crimes and a conviction for a violent offense involving a deadly weapon.

-Home Properties marketed their apartment complex as a safe and then proceeded to completely ignore the Schaumberg Crime Free Apartment Ordinance, therefore allowing the Florida Drywall Company to use one of their apartments as an illegal boarding house where violent criminals could live anonymously.
-As a result, on April 16, 2017, just 33 days after Tiffany moved into her new apartment, Mejia-Maya forced his way into her apartment and brutally attacked, raped and murdered Tiffany.
+Home Properties marketed their apartment complex as safe and then proceeded to completely ignore the Schaumburg Crime Free Apartment Ordinance, therefore allowing the Florida Drywall Company to use one of their apartments as an illegal boarding house where violent criminals could live anonymously.
+As a result, on April 16, 2017, just 33 days after Tiffany moved into her new apartment, Mejia-Maya forced his way into her apartment and brutally attacked, raped, and murdered Tiffany.

 “This preventable tragedy is yet another horrifying example of what happens when corporations are more concerned with their profits than the safety of their customers,” said Craig Brown.

 According to Jonathan Mincieli, “Tiffany's family has filed this lawsuit to call attention to this problem and hopefully prevent the victimization of other innocent people.”

 The case is now pending in Chicago, Illinois, and is expected to go to trial in the Spring of 2019.